Waleed-Chaudhry/React-Bootcamp/Notes-1.md

   /*
    * Render method actually renders all the components to the HTML
-   * Note that there is only one render in the project
-   * App and functional components simpy have a return function without a render method */ render () {
+   * App and functional components simply have a return function without a render method */ render () {
     return (